NitishCodessss/demo-one/README.md

 # demo-one
-just learning git and git hub<br>
+Just learning git and git hub<br>
-this is bit overwhelming
+This is bit overwhelming